burke-software/django-simple-import/README.md

 Go to /simple_import/start_import/ or use the admin interface

+In the screenshots I gave them a django-grappelli theme.
+The base templates have no style and are very basic.
+See example of customization [here](https://github.com/burke-software/django-sis/tree/master/templates/simple_import)

 ### Security
 I'm working on the assumtion you staff users are trusted.
 Only users with change permission to a field will see it as an option.
 But I have not spent much time looking for ways users could